 There are at least two different definitions for the word atom.

-This definition is more-or-less obligatory when speaking about the atoms inside a molecule, where it is usually not possible to keep track of which electrons “belong” to which atom.
+This broad definition is particularly convenient when speaking about a collection of atoms, some of which are ionized and some are not.
+Furthermore, this definition is more-or-less obligatory when speaking about the atoms inside a molecule, where it is usually not possible to keep track of which electrons “belong” to which atom.

 If we start with a neutral atom and add or subtract some number of electrons, we create an electrically-charged entity called an ion.
-The same word – ion – also applies to electrically charged molecules.
+The word “ion” also applies to electrically charged molecules.

 Summary: